- Master of Science issued by the Graduate School

 - A syllabus for the course that you would like to transfer

-We will forward the request to the Supervisory Committee for your major who will then make a decision.
+We will forward the request to the Department, who will then make a decision.